vdesabou/kafka-docker-playground-docs/docs/playground tools install-vscode-extension.md

 🪄 Install a slightly modified version of "Shell Script Command Completion" Visual Studio Code extension (https://marketplace.visualstudio.com/items?itemName=tetradresearch.vscode-h2o)

+Gives you the same completion inside VS Code as in your terminal: while
+editing an example or a reproduction model, playground commands, flags
+and their allowed values are proposed as you type, with the help text
+on hover.
+Worth the two minutes of setup if you write example scripts.

 After installation, install "playground" command:

 * Go on a .sh file